Tomas-Kuchta-FPV/Open-ESPilot/JOURNAL.md

 > English isn't my first language, so feel free to point out any mistakes or unclear parts.

 ## Written README.md - 21-6.2025
 Like every begining of a Open Source project I create a GitHub repo and write a readme to let people know on what I'm working on.

 **Time spent: 1.5h**

-## Goal setting and asking for help and interest in the ardupilot comunity - 26.6.2025
+## Goal setting and asking for help and interest in the ardupilot comunity. - 26.6.2025
 I have written out a list of things I would need help with.
 And did simple goal setting to see if people like my idea.
 Then written a message and posted it on [ardupilot discussion forum.](https://discuss.ardupilot.org/t/help-me-build-the-first-open-source-esp32-flight-controller-for-makers/135974)
 Also I wanted to ask the devs on the Discord channel so I have also messaged them.